Dalton Hooker, 1866

 Province, South Africa, Mozambique and Zimbabwe, growing in a well drained soil with some

 water and little or no sun.
-Others claim it prefers full sun, but I
+Others claim it preferring full sun, but I

 have only found it in the shadows in forests.
 The caudex can grow up to five